playcanvas/earthatile/README.md

 1. Copy `dist/earthatile.js` to the Asset Panel in the Editor.
 2. Copy `integrations/playcanvas/*.js` to the Asset Panel in the Editor.
-3. Create an Entity and and a Script Component.
+3. Create an Entity and add a Script Component.
 4. Assign `tileRenderer` and `geolocation` scripts to the Script Component.
 5. Add a Script Component to a Camera entity.
 6. Assign `flyCamera` script to the Script Component.